 The following configuration options do not appear in the Windows user interface for the Simba SQL Server ODBC Connector.
-They are accessible only when you use a connection string or configure a connection on macOS or Linux.
+They are accessible only when you use a connection string or configure a connection in macOS or Linux.

-- Driver on page 56
+- Driver

-- LongColumnLength on page 56
+- LongColumnLength

-- MaxCatalogNameLen on page 56
+- MaxCatalogNameLen

-- MaxColumnNameLen on page 57
+- MaxColumnNameLen

-- MaxSchemaNameLen on page 57
+- MaxSchemaNameLen

-- MaxTableNameLen on page 57
+- MaxTableNameLen